AdaCore/training_material/courses/rust_essentials/150_borrowing/04_interior_mutability.rst

 .. warning::

-   If the rules are violated, the program will immediately panic and crash
+   If rules are violated, program will immediately panic and crash